 While the camera is great with the newest features, what goes with it is what will take your photography journey even further.
 Here are the lenses and accessories that I have been using with Yegventures and my career in the news media industry.
 This series of cameras has made my career and I’m excited to share these products with you.

-In addition as an Amazon Influencer, your purchase using these links will help support more content and the future of Yegventures.
+In addition as an Amazon Influencer, your purchase using these links will help support more Yegventures content.

 The a6400 with two kit lenses